New York City Infant Brain Damage Attorneys Helping Families After Birth Injuries

 Not necessarily.
 Accidents can still happen even in the most capable and careful hands.
 Not every child born with brain damage is cause for a lawsuit.
 The real question is whether or not the doctor exercised good judgment and provided proper care under the circumstances.
 Or did the doctor fail to take appropriate action when it was necessary which led to your baby’s current condition?

 If your healthcare provider was negligent and his negligence ultimately led to your baby’s brain damage, then you may have a claim.
 If you have a child who was unexpectedly born with brain damage, but you are not sure if you have a claim, you should seek legal counsel immediately.
 The experienced attorneys at The Law Offices of Michael S. Lamonsoff, PLLC, will listen to you intently and present you with all of your options.

 How long do I have to file a claim?

-Call a medical malpractice attorney immediately if your baby exhibits brain damage symptoms
+Call a NY infant brain damage law firm if your baby exhibits brain damage symptoms

 If your precious little one came into the world unexpectedly with brain damage, call The Law Offices of Michael S. Lamonsoff, PLLC, immediately.
 As you begin to care for your new addition to the family, you need a New York brain damage lawyer looking out for your best interest.
 The attorneys at The Law Offices of Michael S. Lamonsoff, PLLC, understand how devastating this can be and they will be there for you every step of the way.
 They will concentrate on maximizing your claim so that you can afford the necessary medical treatment your little one needs.